 History of Image Thumbnails in Google Search

-Image thumbnails have been a feature of Google’s search results on mobile for quite some time now (several years at least).
-It was only after significant testing on desktop roughly a year ago, with a more recent launch, that image thumbnails became a standard feature of a large portion of Google’s search results.
+Image thumbnails are a feature that can appear for organic web page listings within Google Search.
+Referred to as a “text result images” from Google, the images are based on content that is crawled directly from the web page.
+The feature has been in available in Google’s search results on mobile for quite some time now (since around 2019).
+It was only after significant testing on desktop throughout 2021, with a more recent launch, that image thumbnails became a standard feature for a large portion of Google’s search results.

 And image thumbnails for organic listings aren’t a feature that are going away any time soon, with gradual increases in their prominence over time.
 According to Rank Ranger, image thumbnails appear in 40% of desktop SERPs and 65% of mobile SERPs.